Bones of missing Ohio mom found by woman searching for dog

 YOUNGSTOWN, Ohio (WKBN) — Police say a set of remains found in Ohio last month belong to a woman missing since 2017.

-Amy Hambrick, 29, was last seen in November 11, 2017.
+Amy Hambrick, 29, was last seen on November 11, 2017.
 She was leaving Youngstown, Ohio, to visit a friend in North Jackson, but her family said she never made it.

 “I know that there are people who know what happened to Amy,” Debby Dolin, Hambrick’s mother, told Nexstar’s WKBN in 2018.